Daybreak (2019 TV series)

-Daybreak is an American post-apocalyptic comedy drama television series created by Brad Peyton and Aron Eli Coleite, based on the comic series by Brian Ralph.
+Daybreak is an American post-apocalyptic comedy drama television series created by Brad Peyton and Aron Eli Coleite, very loosely based on the comic series by Brian Ralph.
 It premiered on October 24, 2019, on Netflix and stars Colin Ford, Alyvia Alyn Lind, Sophie Simnett, Austin Crute, Cody Kearsley, Jeanté Godlock, Gregory Kasyan, Krysta Rodriguez, and Matthew Broderick.

 In December 2019, Netflix canceled the series after one season.

 Synopsis

 The series follows the story of 17-year-old Canadian high school outcast Josh Wheeler, who is searching for his missing British girlfriend Sam Dean in post-apocalyptic Glendale, California.
 He is joined by a ragtag group of misfits, including 10-year-old pyromaniac Angelica and Josh's former high school bully Wesley, who is now a pacifist would-be samurai.
 Josh tries to survive among the hordes of Mad Max-style gangs (evil jocks, cheerleaders turned Amazonian warriors, etc), people who have turned into zombie-like creatures called Ghoulies, and the mysterious Baron Triumph.

 The leader of the jocks, Turbo, doesn't make things better; his terrible leadership and sadism threatens the remaining survivors.